ReactiveBayes/RxInfer.jl/README.md

     <a href="https://www.youtube.com/watch?v=qXrvDVm_fnE"><img width="460" src="https://img.youtube.com/vi/qXrvDVm_fnE/0.jpg"></a>
 </p>

-Certainly!
-Here's an updated version of the roadmap section with added emojis:

 # Roadmap

 Our high-level project roadmap outlines the key milestones and focus areas for the upcoming years: